19hours/sg-statutes/Acts/Companies Act.md

 [36/2000 wef 22/01/2001]

-(4) Upon the presentation of a petition by the Minister under section 253(1)(h) for the winding up of a company under subsection (1)(m) on the ground that it is being used for purposes against national security or interest, the Court, upon the application of the Minister, may, pending the hearing of the petitionor the making of a winding up order, make —
+(4) Upon the making of an application by the Minister under section 253(1)(h) for the winding up of a company under subsection (1)(m) on the ground that it is being used for purposes against national security or interest, the Court, upon the application of the Minister, may, pending the hearing of the winding up application or the making of a winding up order, make —

 (a) an order restraining the company or its directors, manager, officers or employees from doing any act or from carrying out any activity as may be specified in the order; and